Overview:

 Professional Roles & Leadership:

-He is the CEO and Chief Scientific Officer of Tamarisk Technologies, LLC, a company he founded in 2009 to further his multidisciplinary research across drug delivery, sustainable materials, automotive technologies, alternative energy, and biotech.
+He was the Founder, CEO and Chief Scientific Officer of Tamarisk Technologies, LLC and Tamarisk Technologies Group, companies he founded in 2009 to further his multidisciplinary research across drug delivery, sustainable materials, automotive technologies, alternative energy, and biotech.

 Summary Snapshot: